 Search for and select an appropriate number to purchase.

 Configure that phone number, within Twilio's website, to look like this.
-Note especially the SMS URL which is required by Twilio.
-The URL here does nothing and does not record your messages, but does act as a placeholder so that Twilio can know it's notified someone.
+Note especially an SMS URL which is required by Twilio.